 Feeling anxious, panicked or tense?

-Anxiety is one of the most common reasons that people seek therapy.
+Anxiety is one of the most common reasons that people seek online therapy.

 Worries, fears and anxieties are common to us all.

 They are not physically or mentally damaging and are normal reactions to stress or danger which only become a problem when they are exaggerated or experienced out of context.

 However, if you have anxiety problems, these feelings occur regularly, causing distress and leaving you feel powerless and out of control.
 The symptoms of anxiety are listed below, they can include a pounding heart, sweating, tension and avoidance behaviours.